 To look for properties, you can use some of the same websites you would to look for rentals, such as Idealista or Fotocasa.
 When you select comprar (buy), you will see all the options available for purchase.

-If the house or property you go for is being sold through an estate agent, know that they are paid by the seller.
-It is especially advisable to buy through estate agents as they know the laws and the region well.
+If the house or property you go for is being sold through an estate agent, they are usually paid by the seller, although the agreement can vary if the buyer hires the agent for specific services.
+It’s especially advisable to buy through estate agents as they know the laws and the region well.

 All issues concerning housing in Spain are managed by the Ministerio de Viviendas.
 Here, you can get more specific information on architecture, sustainable building, or evaluation reports.